Longboat

 The longboat from Vasa.
 Whilst differing from many longboat designs (this example is double ended, when other longboats had a transom stern) the picture shows the windlass amidships for raising an anchor.

 Other heavy weights carried by a longboat included guns - either as armament for the boat or simply to transport to or from the ship.
 Special slides were developed for armed boats, so that the gun could be traversed.
 These would also allow the gun to be slid down into a lower position when not in use, to improve the stability of the boat.
 Boats were regularly armed, even if only for defensive purposes.
 Swivel guns were sometimes used to protect the boat when collecting drinking water.
 Ship's boats were often used offensively, either on their own or when their parent ships were in action.

-The longboat usually had the largest passenger carrying capacity out of a ship's boats.
+The longboat usually had the largest passenger-carrying capacity out of a ship's boats.
 Longboats were used by both warships and merchant ships.

 A longboat was fitted so that it could be propelled either by oars or by sail.
 The oars were double-banked - with two oarsmen on each thwart, each using an oar on their own side.
-The usual sailing rig was single masted, with a gaff mainsail and two headsails - the jib was set on a bowsprit and the staysail to the stemhead.
+The usual sailing rig was single-masted, with a gaff mainsail and two headsails - the jib was set on a bowsprit and the staysail to the stemhead.
 This is a cutter rig, not to be confused with the ship's boat termed a cutter.

 A ship would usually carry the largest longboat it could store on deck.
-Consequently their size varied depending on the size of the parent ship.
-However, too large a boat could interfere with the handling of a ship or her guns, and the weight of a longboat could put excessive strain on the masts and yards which were used for hoisting the boat in and out of the water.
+Consequently, their size varied depending on the size of the parent ship.
+However, too large a boat could interfere with the handling of a ship or her guns, and the weight of a longboat could put excessive strain on the masts and yards that were used for hoisting the boat in and out of the water.
 Smaller ships might carry a yawl instead of a longboat.
 The sizes of longboats in the Royal Navy in circa 1705 were recorded in a shipwright's notebook as follows.